PoSeiDon-Workflows/fabric-testbed/README.md

 ### Step 3: Install your Fabric Token (fabric_config/tokens/fabric.json)
 ------------------------------------------------------------------------
-Create a new file *fabric_config/tokens/fabric.json* and paste your Fabric token.
+Create a new file *fabric_config/tokens/fabric.json* and paste your Fabric token.<br>
-To generate a token follow the instructions on Fabric's documentation. https://learn.fabric-testbed.net/knowledge-base/obtaining-and-using-fabric-api-tokens/
+To generate a token follow the instructions on Fabric's documentation.<br>
+https://learn.fabric-testbed.net/knowledge-base/obtaining-and-using-fabric-api-tokens/

+<strong>Note:</strong> Fabric tokens have an expiration date.
+The docker deployment will try to keep your token alive for as long as possible by polling the Fabric resources every 8 hours.
+However, this can fail and you will have to fetch a new token and replace the contents of the fabric_config/tokens/fabric.json file.

 ### Step 4: Update Fabric RC (fabric_config/fabric_rc)
 ------------------------------------------------------